Tigxy/Pomodoro/README.md

 ![current view](resources/current_view.png)

 ### Remaks
-Please feel free to share any kind of feedback.
+Please feel free to share any kind of feedback or suggestions.
-As frontend development is not my forte, I'd especially appreciate some there.